AllStarLink/Allmon3/README.md

 user=admin
 pass=password
 monport=6750
+cmdport=6850

 [460180]
 ip=172.17.16.217
 user=admin
 pass=password
 monport=6751
+cmdport=6851

 [48496]
 ip=208.167.248.86
 user=admin
 pass=password
 monport=6752
+cmdport=6852
 ```

 Note, that for the web interface a separate, distinct configuration file
-can be placed in the webroot under the api folder (e.g. `/var/www/html/api/allmon3.ini.php`)
+can be placed in the webroot under the api folder
+(e.g. `/var/www/html/allmon3/api/allmon3.ini.php`)
 which will be used *in place of* the common `/usr/local/etc/allmon3.ini`.
 No
 configuration is need to use a web-local configuration and the .ini format
 is identical.
 Please note that the file in the web directory ends in `.ini.php` as
 a security feature to ensure that the credentials are not exposed to the Internet.

-4. Start the asl-statmon process(es) for each node.
-These are done
-with a systemd services instance launcher.
-For each node to be
-monitoried - `systemctl start asl-statmon@NNNNN` where NNNNN is
-the node number.
-For example `systemctl start asl-statmon@50815`.

 5. Navigate to the website provided by the server at /allmon3/
 and hopefully stuff will Just Work(SM)